docelic/gum/README.md

 ```
 shards
-make
+make release
 ```

-Finally, copy the resulting `bin/gum` to a location of choice, such as `/usr/local/bin`.
+Finally, copy the resulting `bin/gum.*` to a location of choice, such as `/usr/local/bin`.

 ## Usage